andlb/udacitycleaningosm/README.md

 finalproject.py - Python source code

-CSV files to be imported to the database.
+CSV files to be imported to the database (they are zipped).

 nodes.csv
 nodes_tags.csv